 Old Synagogue in Erfurt

-The synagogue was used for worship until 1349, when a barbaric plague pogrom wiped out Erfurt’s first Jewish community.
-The city of Erfurt then sold the building to a merchant, who had it converted into a storehouse.
-To do this, the high room was divided with raftered ceilings and a wide entrance made where the Torah shrine had stood.
-Cellars were also built under the synagogue.
+The city of Erfurt then took possession of the building and sold it to a merchant, who had it converted into a warehouse.
+The high room was divided with raftered ceilings and a wider entrance was built where the Torah shrine once had stood.
+Also, cellars were built under the synagogue.
 On the ground floor, there are still some traces of the building’s original use, such as evidence of a light cornice.

-The ground floor with its mighty Gothic raftered ceiling and the cellar are today used as a museum, together with the upper floor, which bears witness to the dancing tradition of the 19th century.
-Anyone entering this hall today is reminded of the former world of tangos and foxtrots, with governesses as chaperones.
+Today’s exhibition is located in all storeys and illustrates the history of the Jewish community in Erfurt.
+The upper floor bears witness to the dancing tradition of the 19th century.
+Anyone entering this hall is reminded of the former world of tangos and foxtrots, with governesses as chaperones.
 The walls are decorated with screen painting and some remaining wallpaper.